Mold and Gut Health: Watch Out for Harmful Mycotoxins

 Support your family's gut health through life's ups and downs.
 Learn more

-It has been estimated that as many as 47% of buildings in the United States have some amount of mold exposure [1].
-Unfortunately, that means there’s a good chance your environment has a bit of mold.
+It’s estimated that as many as 47% of buildings in the United States have some mold exposure [1].
+Unfortunately, that means there’s a good chance your environment also has mold.

-In this article, you will learn about mycotoxins and the possible health effects of mold exposure, including how mold and gut health relate to each other.
-Exposure to mold across the lifespan, but especially in the early life period (and even during pregnancy!) may increase your risk of atopic disorders, such as eczema, allergies, and asthma.
-The good news is, a strong gut microbiome can help protect you against the side effects of mold.
-Read on to learn more!
+We’re exploring mycotoxins and the potential health effects of mold exposure, including the relationship between mold and gut health.
+Exposure to mold across your lifespan, but especially in early life (and even during pregnancy!) may increase your risk of atopic disorders, such as eczema, allergies, and asthma.

-What are Mycotoxins and how mold enters the body
+What are Mycotoxins, and how mold enter the body

 So what are mycotoxins?
 Many molds have the potential to cause harm and do so by producing metabolites called mycotoxins (“myco” means fungus, so mycotoxins are toxins from fungi like mold).
-Once these toxins enter your body they can cause damage to many different body systems.
+Once these toxins enter your body, they can cause damage to different systems in your body.

-Molds release spores to reproduce, so a common way to be exposed to mycotoxins is through inhalation of these mold spores [4].
-When this occurs, these mycotoxins are likely to affect body systems such as your lungs, bloodstream, immune system, and even your brain [5], [6], [4], [7], [8].
-This is often the route that mold affects people when it is found in their homes.
+Molds release spores to reproduce, so a common way you can be exposed to mycotoxins is through inhalation of these mold spores [4].
+When this occurs, mycotoxins are likely to affect your lungs, bloodstream, immune system, and even your brain [5]-[8].
+This is often how mold affects people when it's present in their homes.

 How can mold and mycotoxins affect your health?

-Allergies to food [21], [22] or to other irritants like pet dander or tree pollen [23] can all be worsened by exposure to mold.
-In addition, mold exposure in a damp household is associated with an increased risk of allergic rhinitis in both children and adults [24], [25].
+Food Allergies [22], [23] or other irritants like pet dander or tree pollen [24] can worsen with mold exposure.
+In addition, mold exposure in a damp household is associated with an increased risk of allergic rhinitis in both children and adults [25], [26].

 Can mycotoxins hurt—or even help—my microbiome?